Linseed Oil - Its Uses and Limitations

 Let the Natural Handyman give you the true "flax" about linseed oil!

 But for home repair purposes (the reason you are probably reading this article) the preservative qualities of linseed oil are our focus.
-My geeky side likes to compare linseed oil to preventive maintenance software for wood surfaces, which, instead of preventing equipment problems, preserves and prevents deterioration of woods and/or concrete surfaces in products that we rely in all the places we live, work, shop, and entertain ourselves, so taking the preventive measures to ensure their quality and longevity is something linseed oil has been doing for years.
+It preserves and prevents deterioration of woods and/or concrete surfaces in products that we rely on in all the places we live, work, shop, and entertain ourselves... ensuring their quality and longevity is something linseed oil has been doing for years.
 Let's take some time to talk about this "stealth" maintenance product most people will never use alone, but we all depend on (in its various forms) every day!

 Linseed oil is a slow-drying liquid with good preservative properties and water resistance.